josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/build-static-sveltekit-markdown-blog.md

 ![Our blog post page is now rendering with a title and a date.](/images/post_images/sveltekit-rendered-md-post-with-meta.png)

 <SideNote>
-We could <em>also</em> just return the whole file from the server as one prop, and extract <code>default</code> and <code>metadata</code> from it on the client side.
+We could <em>also</em> just return the whole import as one prop, and extract <code>default</code> and <code>metadata</code> from it on the client side.
 Both would work.
-I just prefer to give the template only what it needs.
+I just prefer to pass only what's needed as a prop.
 </SideNote>

 This looks great, but there _is_ one small problem: when we visit a URL that doesn't match one of our Markdown files, we get a 500 error.